DevMaverickTeam/dm-theme-boilerplate-wp/readme.txt

 = Does this theme support any plugins? =

-WP Bootstrap Starter includes support for Infinite Scroll in Jetpack.
+DM Theme Boilerplate includes support for Infinite Scroll in Jetpack.

 == Credits ==